Understanding Services PICs

 Multilink Services and Link Services PICs enable you to split, recombine, and sequence datagrams across multiple logical data links.
 The goal of multilink operation is to coordinate multiple independent links between a fixed pair of systems, providing a virtual link with greater bandwidth than any of the members.
 The Junos OS supports two services PICs based on the Multilink Protocol: the Multilink Services PIC and the Link Services PIC.

-For more information about multilink and link services interfaces, see Link and Multilink Services Interfaces Feature Guide for Routing Devices.
+For more information about multilink and link services interfaces, see Link and Multilink Services Interfaces User Guide for Routing Devices.

 Monitoring Services PICs